HybridThingsLab/robodada/README.md

 We assume that you have worked with [Arduino](https://www.arduino.cc/) or similar in the past and __you know what you are doing__ when plugging in soldered stuff into your beloved Laptop/Computer.

-The robot we will build is just a proposal, and you can modify it in any way you like.
+Our robot module is just a proposal, and you can modify it in any way you like.
 [Let us know](mailto:robodada@hybridthings.com) when you did something cool!

-You will build three main components:
+It consists of three main components:
 * a servo pan tilt module (we recommend modules from [DaguRobot](http://www.dagurobot.com/Sensor_pan_tilt_kit_DGS3003_servo?search=pan%20tilt&category_id=0))
 * a lasercut stand for the servos
 * a soldered PCB board which will hold the microcontroller and connects to the servos